metamath/lamp-guide/docs/11/index.md

 JavaScript is disabled on the web browser.
-The Metamath home page renderings have also been generated in a "pretty" format and include a lot information about each assertion (such as syntax hints for every symbol used, the axioms and definitions it transitively uses, and what assertions reference it).
+The Metamath home page renderings have also been generated in a "pretty" format and include a lot of information about each assertion (such as syntax hints for every symbol used, the axioms and definitions it transitively uses, and what assertions reference it).